objectbox/objectbox-dart/objectbox/README.md

 to guide you and answer questions.

 ## FAQ

-_**Q: Flutter iOS builds for armv7 fail with "ObjectBox does not contain that architecture", are 32-bit iOS devices supported?**_
-**A: Only 64-bit iOS devices are supported.** When ObjectBox was first released for iOS all the latest iOS devices had 64-bit support, so we decided to not ship armv7 support.
-To resolve the build error, configure Architectures in your Xcode project like described in [Getting Started - Flutter](#flutter).

 _**Q: After adding ObjectBox, the size of the APK increased significantly.
 Why is that?**_
 **A: This is caused by ObjectBox following